Habitat conservation and improvement

 Bats

-Ancient woodland is rich habitat for biodiversity, including species that are protected under the European Habitats Directive.
+Ancient woodland is rich habitat, including for species that are protected under the European Habitats Directive.
 It is now assumed that woodland will at the very least contains bats, which are given legal protection under the directive.
-Following good practice outlined by the Forestry Commission and Natural England, Clive Ellis aims to maintain and enhance populations of these species, and to minimise the risk of harm to individuals.
+Good practice outlined by the Forestry Commission and Natural England aims to maintain and enhance populations of these species, and to minimise the risk of harm to individuals.
 Surveying for potential bat roosts is carried out prior to operations, and trees with characteristics that may provide habitat are protected.
+Great Crested Newts

-It is often the case that woodland contains ponds.
-It is to the benefit of biodiversity to let some light in around ponds which have become overgrown and shaded.
+It is often the case that woodland contains ponds, and is a great benefit to let in light around ponds which have become overgrown and shaded.
 Great Crested Newts benefit from such increased light levels.
 Following good practice, populations of this species are enhanced by sensitive management decisions including protected areas and buffer zones.
+Contact

-for help in the management of ancient or established woodland
+for help in the management of sensitive woodland and

 Home